 Activity 1: The Acropolis is one of the most famous archaeological sites of Greece.
 Take a virtual tour here.
 Now, let’s make our own with this simple craft.
 This craft is simple, so let your child take the lead with cutting and pasting.
 You can also review the shapes used to make the structure.

 Activity 2: Do you know why the Acropolis has been able to survive for so long?
 Part of the reason is because of the columns.
-Let’s do this STEM project to learn why columns are so strong.
+Let’s do a STEM activity to learn why circle columns are so strong.
 Here’s a video that demonstrates this idea.

 (-) This columns strength activity will test different shape strength.